robsoh09/spayment/README.md

               paymentElement.mount('#payment-element') </script>

 This mounts the payment element into the form, the clientSecret is loaded as an option so when the user clicks on the paybutton, the form will commit and transmits - this is written as a client side checkout.js script.
-I could have combined the above script into checkout.js as a matter of fact.
+I could have combined the above script into checkout.js, looking back.

-Stripe.ConfirmPayment

-const {error} = await stripe.confirmPayment({
+Stripe.ConfirmPayment sdk was used in the frontend to ensure form status was locked to the event const {error} = await stripe.confirmPayment({
     //elements instance that was used to create the Payment Element elements,